I like to read tagesschau.de, so I wrote a script to scrape it in regular intervals.

 The [mask] jumps over the lazy dog.

-we are trying to find the most probably word for [mask].
+Here, we are trying to find the most probable word for [mask]

 Clustering

+We can use a model trained for masked language modeling for clustering.
 Below, you can find a clustering of the articles based on their content.
-Articles are vectorized by a german version of BERT, the visualization uses PCA and T-SNE.
-The color represents the category articles were assigned to.
-Using the categories as a sanity check, the clustering seem to work reasonably well.
+Articles are vectorized by a German version of BERT, the visualization uses PCA and T-SNE.
+The color represents the category to which the articles were assigned.
+Using the categories as a sanity check, the clustering seems to work reasonably well.
 In fact, we can even find some articles that apparently have been categorized wrong.

 Generative Language Modeling